tsujigiri/axiom/README.md

 ]
 ```

 ## Static Files

-Static files are served via the `cowboy_http_static` handler.
+Static files are served via the `cowboy_static` handler.
+By default, every file
-By default, every file in ./public directory and all its subdirectories
+in the ./public directory and all its subdirectories will be made accessible via
-will be made accessible via URL path the same as file's relative path.
-E.g. the file `./public/about.html` can be accessed via
+URL path the same as file's relative path.
+E.g. the file `./public/about.html`
-`GET /about.html`. **Note**: Currently, if the contents of the ./public subtree
+can be accessed via `GET /about.html`. **Note**: Currently, if the contents of
-change, Axiom needs to be restarted to reflect the change.
+the ./public subtree change, Axiom needs to be restarted to reflect the change.

 You can specify a custom directory via the `public` option.